iakkoc/radiuslivefilter/README.md

 The goal of this script is to print screen all authentication and accounting logs related to searched text (MAC address, username, network device IP address etc.) but not others.

---HOW IT'S WORK

-Stop freeradius deamon

-Start Freeradius deamon in debug mode (freeradius -X)

-read logs and print the ones related to searched text.

 --HOW to RUN
+1) You don't need to stop freeradius deamon.
+Script will stop it and run in debug mode.

-1) run command "python3 radiuslivefilter.py" in installation folder.
+2) run command "python3 radiuslivefilter.py" in installation folder.
-2) Copy or link script to bin folder, give permissons and use as a command any where in cli.
+3) Copy or link script to bin folder, give permissons and use as a command any where in cli.

   In command mode if you don't type any option script will show you a menu and help you to filter.